rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: If you write a method it's on the prototype....etc..

-YK: Isn't that just the exact same consequence as with SmallTalk: "static" is already inconsistent.
+YK: Isn't that just the exact same consequence as with Smalltalk: "static" is already inconsistent.

 MM: Static in this proposal isn't inconsistent.
 It doesn't have the regularity that Smalltalk has, but it has a regularity to it that's appropriate to JS.

-YK: The way you get the regulairity is by syntacticailly disallowing a field to not own .... ???
+YK: The way you get the regularity is by syntactically disallowing a field to not own .... ???

-AWB: Another difference between SmallTalk and JavaScript, in JavaScript I don't think a programmer, even a journeyman programmer, can live without knowing about prototypes.
-That entity really is part of the language where in SmallTalk, it isn't.
+AWB: Another difference between Smalltalk and JavaScript, in JavaScript I don't think a programmer, even a journeyman programmer, can live without knowing about prototypes.
+That entity really is part of the language where in Smalltalk, it isn't.
 It's a slightly different scenario.

-YK: I have an orthagonality spider sense here. ...... lots of comments about specific syntax .....
+YK: I have an orthogonality spider sense here. ...... lots of comments about specific syntax .....

 MM: What I'm saying is that's the non-orthogonality of the current proposals.
 With this proposal, those non-orthogonalities go away.